- Recycling is mandatory and will be enforced.

 - No plastic bags of any kind in recycling carts, even if they have a recycle number.
 The place to recycle plastic bags is in a supermarket’s specially marked bin

 - Large cardboard can be recycled.
-It must be bundled, tied and left next to your container.
-Waxed cardboard is okay to recycle.
+It must be flattened, bundled, tied and left next to your container.
+Waxed cardboard cannot be recycled.

 - No textiles (i.e. fabric, clothing) in recycling carts.
 Take to EcoSmith bin.

 - Containers must be rinsed or wiped out, but do not have to be completely clean.

 - No clothes hangers in recycle carts.
 Wire hangers may be taken to dry cleaners, plastic ones to the Colby Farm Lane Recycle Center.

 - No electronics, batteries, cell phones, oil, oil-based paint, fluorescent bulbs (including CFLs), large appliances, or Styrofoam in recycling carts.
 These items can be recycled at the Colby Farm Lane Recycle Center.

 - Glass bottles/jars must be clear, green, or brown.
 No broken glass or other glass such as light bulbs, window or auto glass, dishes, glasses or Pyrex.

 - No pots and pans in carts.